EU VAT Rules for Digital Businesses

 - If your annual turnover for digital products sold in the EU is below 10,000 EUR, you can charge the VAT rate of your home country.

-- Once you pass the 10,000 EUR threshold, you must charge the VAT rate of your customer’s country.
+- Once you pass the 10,000 EUR threshold, you must charge the VAT rate of the consumer’s country.

-Example 2: A Belgian customer signs up for an online course costing 500 EUR offered by a coach in Malta.
-The course materials are delivered to the customer automatically via online downloads and no one-on-one sessions are provided.
+Example 2: A Belgian consumer signs up for an online course costing 500 EUR offered by a coach in Malta.
+The course materials are delivered to the consumer automatically via online downloads and no one-on-one sessions are provided.
 This renders the course fully automated and it therefore falls under the category of a digital product.
 Since the coach has just launched the course, annual turnover is still below 10,000 EUR.
-She opts to benefit from the new VAT rules for micro-businesses and charges 18% VAT to all customers across the EU.
-The final price for the Belgian customer is 590 EUR (a competitive edge compared to the Belgian VAT rate of 21%).
+She opts to benefit from the new VAT rules for micro-businesses and charges 18% VAT to all consumers across the EU.
+The final price for the Belgian consumer is 590 EUR (a competitive edge compared to the Belgian VAT rate of 21%).

 Businesses not situated in the EU have it slightly easier in terms of determining what VAT rate to charge.